pylhc/pylhc.github.io/docs/guis/betabeat/bpm_panel.md

 The charts are interactive and can be used to zoom in/out, or focus on a given rectangle of the shown data.

 The charts can display either the measured amplitude values over turns for every BPM from the list or display the phase space, which is calculated by two consecutive BPMs.
-Additional functionality is done while loading a file.

-If SVD is enabled in the settings, the external SVD cleaning python script will be called for the current file during the loading process.
-If SVD cleaning detects and removes bad BPMs, they can be reviewed inside the bad BPM pane.

 !!! todo
     Include a screenshot of the bad bpms panel.